pmahnke/mahnke-cocktails/recipe_processed/hotel_national.md

 stars: 4
 base_spirits: "Light Rum, Apricot Liqueur"
 youtube: "aK-xI2Th2YE"
+description: "A classic Cuban sour from the Prohibition era, featuring light rum, apricot liqueur, and pineapple juice."
 excerpt: |
   The Hotel National / Nacional cocktail is a classic Cuban cocktail that has been enjoyed for decades.
 It is a refreshing and flavorful drink that is perfect for any occasion.
 ---